-Typically, International flights usually occur at night (aka ‘red eye flight’), so by the time you arrive at your destination, it will be early morning (their local time).
-If you don’t take advantage of your long flight by taking a nap or a straight up, REM delicious nocturnal siesta, you are going to be in for a world of hurt!
+Typically, International flights usually occur at night (aka ‘red-eye flight’), so by the time you arrive at your destination, it will be early morning (their local time).
+If you don’t take advantage of your long flight by taking a nap or a straight up, REM nice nocturnal siesta, you are going to be in for a world of hurt!

 Be sure to bring snacks to stave off hunger

 Usually, you will be fed dinner and breakfast early the next morning during an overnight flight.
 However, it never hurts to have something to nibble on in between meals.
 If you like granola, raisins or prepackaged faves, bring them along in your purse or carry-on to keep your strength up.
 You’re going to need it.